Practical work with model architecture in Engee

 -

-In models where you need to accumulate or summarise data over a single time step;
+In models where it is necessary to accumulate or summarize data within a single time step.;

 -

-To implement complex data processing algorithms that require the same operation to be performed multiple times;
+To implement complex data processing algorithms that require multiple execution of the same operation.;

 -

-In tasks requiring multiple calculations over elements of a data array.
+In tasks that require performing multiple calculations on elements of a data array.

 -